 There are, of course, those things that can happen which are beyond our control.
 Retrenchment is a reality and even qualified, experienced people are facing long periods of unemployment.
 If you are faced with this situation, you don’t want to be facing massive debt as well.
 Avoid running up debt during the good times and ensure you have a buffer in case of unexpected crises.

 Depression caused by loss of work and subsequent loss of self-esteem can lead to even greater problems.
-A lot of people spend more when they are depressed because it makes them feel better.
+Depressed people tend to spend more.
 This only compounds the problem resulting in more debt and guilt.

 Our choice of career is also dependent on our values and beliefs.
 If these are not in line with who we are, we end up burned out and stressed because we are forced into something that is difficult for us to do.